zachgerhart/DevMtn-Travels/README.md

 ####

-Now that our templates and controllers have been injected into each of the states, we need to add some marckup to the templates to get them to work.
+Now that our templates and controllers have been injected into each of the states, we need to add some markup to the templates to get them to work.
 The templates we need to make changes to are the booked.html,locations.html and the packages.html.
 Open up those files and you will see comments guiding you through the steps
 ####